iTomCat/GridViewFromJSON/README.md

 ## **Dynamic adding items to a GridView List that are saved in JSON.**
-An exemplary program that allows to dynamically add items to a list <br>
-containing name and background color. <br>
+An exemplary program that allows to dynamically add items to a list containing name and background color. <br>
 Items are displayed in the GridView list. <br>
 Data is stored in <b>JSON </b>file.